imarc/handbook/frontend.markdown

 	<title>Support - Contact | Imarc Web Design: Boston + Silicon Valley</title>

 This shows that I’m on the page called *Support*.
-That page lives in a section called *Contact* which resides in a website for *Imarc* which we can tell is a company that does Web Design in the Boston and Silicon Valley regions.
+That page lives in a section called *Contact* which resides in a website for *Imarc* .
 Titles are adjusted to meet SEO needs.

 The homepage should include the site or company name, followed by a simple description of the entire website.